VithuJey/web-worker/Readme.md

 └── package.json
 ```

-The `hooks/` directory has three hooks to run the web workers. `useWebApiWorker.ts` runs using inbuilt web-worker API. `useKoaleWorker.ts` runs using [Koale](https://github.com/alewin/useworker) library.
+The `worker` directory under `public` directory contains worker scripts `libWorker.ts` and `webApiWorker.ts`.
+The `libWorker.ts` and `webApiWorker.ts` files has function that is going to run on web workers. `webApiWorker.ts` will run using `useWebApiWorker` hook and `libWorker.ts` will run using `useKoaleWorker` hook.

-The `worker` directory contains worker scripts `libWorker.ts` and `webApiWorker.ts`.
-The `libWorker.ts` and `webApiWorker.ts` files has function that is going to run on web workers. `webApiWorker.ts` funciton is to run on `useWebApiWorker` and `libWorker.ts` funciton is to run on `useKoaleWorker` hook.
+The `hooks` directory under `src` directory has two hooks to run the web workers. `useWebApiWorker.ts` runs using inbuilt Web Workers API. `useKoaleWorker.ts` runs using [Koale](https://github.com/alewin/useworker) library.

-Any static assets, like images, can be placed in the `public/` directory.
+Any other static assets, like images, can be placed in the `public/` directory.

 ## 🧞 Commands